Marketcircle/AXElements/README.markdown

 Benchmarks only exist for code that is known to be slow.
 I'm keeping tabs on slow code so that I be confident about getting depressed when it gets slower.
-Though, there is still room for improved performance as well.
+Though, there is still room for improving performance as well.

 ## Road Map